aspose-words/Aspose.Words-API-References/english/net/aspose.words.drawing/horizontalruleformat/color/_index.md

 ### Remarks

-This is a shortcut to the Color property.The default value is Gray.
+This is a shortcut to the Color property.

+The default value is Gray.

 ### Examples